 Not all searches go this way of course, every market is different, but many, MANY do work exactly like this.
 Enough to make me strongly recommend that you don’t double-serve unless you’re absolutely sure that 95% of your customers convert on the first click.

 Personally, I wouldn’t recommend it.
 You end up just bidding against yourself, driving up the cost per click and cost per sale, not to mention potentially harming the conversion funnel.

-If you do spot an advertiser, perhaps a competitor, occupying two spots for the same term, there’s a form to complete to notify the AdWords Policy Team of the violation.
+If you do spot an advertiser, perhaps a competitor, occupying two spots for the same term, there’s a form to complete to notify the Google Ads Policy Team of the violation.
 See this thread for details.